-26 May 1315: Edward de Bruce the Earl of Carrick (the younger brother of Robert de Bruce of Scotland) and his fleet (estimated at in excess of 6,000 men) landed on the Irish coast at points at and between Olderfleet Castle at Larne and Glendrum on the north east coast of Ireland.
+26 May 1315: Edward de Bruce the Earl of Carrick (the younger brother of Robert de Bruce of Scotland) and his fleet (containing a force estimated at in excess of 6,000 men) landed on the Irish coast on points at and between Olderfleet Castle at Larne and Glendrum on the north east coast of Ireland.
 This was the start of his ultimately futile bid to seize Ireland from the English – an attempt that was to cause much bloodshed and suffering here for three long years.

 Edward the Bruce intended from the start to rely on the Gaels of Ireland to provide support, both in men and material, to the Scots.
 In this the Scotsman met with a measure of success but as he moved south the number of Irish Chieftains ready to throw in their lot with the newcomers diminished considerably.